homer0/jest-ex/README.md

 .run()
 ```

 - `addTransformer`: If you set it to `true`, it will automatically add the Jest-Ex transformer to your Jest configuration.
+The Jest-Ex transformer will parse your `.js(x)` files with Babel and your `.html` with the [Webpack HTML loader](https://www.npmjs.com/package/html-loader).
-- `addStubs`: It will modify your Jest configuration in order to add stubs for images, stylesheets and HTML files.
+- `addStubs`: It will modify your Jest configuration in order to add stubs for images and stylesheets.
 Really useful for when you work with Webpack and have `require`s for this kind of files.
 - `runInParallel`: Whether you want Jest to run the tests one by one or in parallel.
 - `cache`: Whether you want to use the Jest cache or not.